 As our attorneys commonly do, we pushed for the court’s agreement in signing Holup Orders for each of these cases.
 Those signed orders ultimately helped our defense team to make successful motions to dismiss.
 Prior to case dismissal, our clients each faced serious job and criminal-related ramifications for the alleged shoplifting crime, including the potential for deportation due to additional immigration concerns.
 Moreover, these dismissals were successfully obtained notwithstanding the presence of witnesses from each alleged “crime scene.”

 Shoplifting charges not only leave a serious mark on your criminal record, they can also damage your overall livelihood.
 A shoplifting conviction is often closely associated with untrustworthiness.
 By making defense appearances in court and invoking the motion put forth through the Holup Orders, we were able to achieve the best possible results for each shoplifting case.

-If you have been charged with a violating of NJSA 2C:20-11 (Shoplifting), we would be happy to provide you with a free consultation to ensure you are equipped with the best information to help you move forward in making a decision about who you want to represent you in a court of law.
+If you have been charged with a violating of NJSA 2C:20-11 (Shoplifting), we would be happy to provide you with a consultation to ensure you are equipped with the best information to help you move forward in making a decision about who you want to represent you in a court of law.